GeneralIris/Shopee-Review-Detection/README.md

 - 16GB 3600mhz
 - 2 SSDs and 3 HDDs (Project on SSD)

+## Credits
+Thanks to :
+- MalayNLP for allowing such an awesome tool to manage Malay/Manglish text
+- Other researchers + & lecturers that guide me on NLP and loading models

 # Games I like ;0
 Horizon Zero Dawn, Ori and Metal HellSinger